Symplectic log Kodaira dimension $-\infty$, affine-ruledness and unicuspidal rational curves: Symplectic deformation aspect and relation with K ahler pairs

 Now, assume the configuration is comb-like ($X$ is irrational ruled or case $(B1)'$ or $(C1)'$ when $X$ is rational).
 By the result of Coffey \cite{Coffey} (see also \cite[Section 9]{HindIvrii}), the group $Symp_h(X,\omega)$ of homologically trivial symplectomorphisms acts transitively on the set of symplectic surfaces in a section class.
 Thus, by using the model of the projectivization of a rank $2$ holomorphic vector bundle over the Riemann surface (see Section \ref{section:appendix}), we can construct a K\"ahler pair $(X,\omega,D')$ (again, by the fact that cohomologous symplectic forms are diffeomorphic) whose homological configuration, the component in the section class and all the intersection points are the same as $(X,\omega,D)$.
 To find the symplectic isotopy between $D$ and $D'$, it suffices to isotope the spherical components in the fiber class and then apply \cite[Proposition 2.10]{Enumerate}.
 This can be achieved by the standard pseudo-holomorphic curve argument by choosing a regular path of almost complex structures $\{J_t\}$, where $J_0,J_1$ make the spherical component in $D,D'$ holomorphic, and analyzing the $J_t$-holomorphic curves in the fiber class passing through a fixed point.
 We only have to rule out the possible degenerations.
 When $X$ is irrational ruled, this is clear from Theorem \ref{thm:fiberclass}.
 When $X=\CC\PP^2\#\overline{\CC\PP^2}$, this can be seen from \cite[Lemma 1.6, Theorem 1.7]{LLWnef} where it is proved that the fiber class is $\omega$-nef and thus has an embedded $J$-holomorphic representative for any $\omega$-tame $J$.
-When $X=S^2\times S^2$, we may assume the comb has at least three spheres in the fiber class $f_2$ since otherwise it's still a sub-configuration of log Calabi-Yau divisors.
-Then the assumption $\omega\cdot(K_{\omega}+[D])<0$ would imply $\omega(f_2)<\omega(f_1)$, in which case the degeneration can not happen. \end{proof}
+When $X=S^2\times S^2$, any degeneration of a sphere in class $f_2$ would produce a sphere in class $f_2-af_1$ with $a>0$.
+Thus it suffices to have $\omega(f_2)\le \omega(f_1)$ to rule out degenerations.
+In case $(B1)'$, since $[D_1]=f_1+kf_2$, this inequality holds automatically when $k<0$.
+When $k\ge 0$, the assumption $[\omega]\cdot(K_{\omega}+[D])<0$ implies (in case $(B1)'$) that $\omega((k+n-3)f_2)<\omega(f_1)$.
+Unless $k+n\le 3$ (in which case $D$ can be completed to a log Calabi--Yau divisor and the K\"ahlerness follows from Proposition \ref{prop:limakminKahler}), we still obtain $\omega(f_2)\le \omega(f_1)$, and hence degenerations are excluded. \end{proof}

 Next, we need several lemmas for the symplectic deformation equivalence under blowups.

 \begin{lemma} Let $(X,\omega,D)$ be a pair with symplectic embedding $I:B(\delta)\rightarrow X$ relative to $D$.
 Then the symplectic blowups of $(X,\omega,D)$ by using embeddings $I|_{B(\delta')}$ are symplectic deformation equivalent for any $\delta'\leq \delta$. \end{lemma}